Last updated January 20th, 2020.

 In Myanmar, it remains difficult to figure out the legitimate owner of some plots of land.
 There are many cases where a plot of land is sold, yet the seller doesn’t change the plot owner name in the official government books.

 This equals an often lengthy process of finding land owners and negotiating over the property, after which telecom operators must receive government permission to build base stations.

 You can’t expand service across Myanmar without the proper infrastructure and enough base stations.

 Myanmar’s Telecom Competition Heats Up

 Myanmar’s telecom industry certainly faces challenges as a whole.
 Yet there are also problems that individual operators must overcome – mainly their competition.

 It seems like ex-monopoly operator MPT is struggling against the newcomers.
 They had to join forces with Japan’s KDDI and Sumitomo to form the MPT-KDDI-Sumitomo Joint Operations to stay competitive.

 The CEO of the new partnership said that no matter what changes the new entrants will bring, MPT’s core strategy will stay the same.
 They will “continue to improve their network, services, and quality to satisfy their customer’s needs”.

-With more than 17 local companies joining the auction for the fourth license, current operators want to improve their service while customers await better quality.
+With more than 17 local companies joining an auction for the fourth license, current operators clearly want to improve their service while customers await better quality.

 Skip the Next Western Recession